Thierry-Dumont/RKkit/README.md

 * We also provide a function to compute the Butcher array of a method defined by collocation.
 A classical application is the set of Gaussian Runge-Kutta methods.

-I also hope to implement  B-series in the future.

 Some sage/jupyter notebooks are provided: they probably provide  the best way to learn and to test this code (even, you can run the notebooks on binder, see below).